exasol/row-level-security/doc/user_guide/user_guide.md

 #### Data Source is an Exasol Instance or Cluster Only Reachable via JDBC

-Why this connection type works, it is also the slowest option and exists mainly to support integration tests on the ExaLoader.
+While this connection type works, it is also the slowest option and exists mainly to support integration tests on the ExaLoader.
 We recommend that you use `IMPORT FROM EXA` instead.

 ## Limitations